High court won't make unanimous jury requirement retroactive - WTMJ

 The case the justices ruled in involves Louisiana prisoner Thedrick Edwards.
 A jury convicted Edwards of rape and multiple counts of armed robbery and kidnapping.
 The jury divided 10-2 on most of the robbery charges and 11-1 on the remaining charges.
 Edwards, who had confessed to police, was sentenced to life in prison without the possibility of parole.
 Edwards, who is Black, has argued among other things that prosecutors intentionally kept Black jurors off the case; the lone Black juror on the case voted to acquit him.

 In a statement, Edwards’ attorney André Bélanger said he was “disappointed in the Court’s ruling.”
-But he said the “fight is not over,” contending that rights guaranteed by the federal Constitution are just a minimum standard and Louisiana is free to apply the Supreme Court’s 2020 ruling retroactively as a matter of state law.
+But he said the “fight is not over,” explaining that rights guaranteed by the U.S. Constitution are just a minimum standard and Louisiana is free to apply the Supreme Court’s 2020 ruling retroactively as a matter of state law.
 “This is obviously something that will be litigated moving forward,” he said.

+Advocates for people in Oregon convicted by non-unanimous juries also said they would pursue possible relief through state courts.

+“My office remains committed to reviewing every case presented to us that involves a request for a new trial,” Oregon Attorney General Ellen Rosenblum, a Democrat, said in a statement, adding that her office is reviewing Monday’s decision and “will be working expeditiously on a plan for addressing these cases going forward.”

 The case is Edwards v.
 Vannoy, 19-5807.